tomwcodes/Screen-Guardian/memory.md

    - SEO-optimized with proper meta tags, title, and description
    - Schema.org structured data for better search engine understanding
    - Header with site name and tagline
+   - Navigation menu with link to the buying guide
    - Filter section with dropdowns (Brand, Model) and data source selection
    - Data source selection box positioned opposite the device box in a two-column layout
    - Results table with columns for dash cam attributes (Brand, Price, Resolution, Features, Rating, Link)